 The item exclusively concerns bank deposits with a maturity of up to three months.
-DF Group's cash and cash equivalents decreased from kEUR 20,603 on 31 December 2013 by kEUR 4,726 to kEUR 15,877 on 31 March 2014.
-Some cash and cash equivalents are denominated in euros and cannot be used to pay off short-term liabilities to banks in foreign currencies, as these liabilities are mainly used to refinance USD receivables in the same currency.
+DF Group's cash and cash equivalents decreased from kEUR 20,603 on 31 December 2013 by kEUR 4,984 to kEUR 15,619 on 30 June 2014.
+Part of the cash and cash equivalents is denominated in euros and cannot be used to pay off short-term liabilities to banks in foreign currencies, as these liabilities are mainly used to refinance USD receivables in the same currency.